emirkzmc/emirkzmc/README.md

 <br><br>

-I've built a solid foundation in frontend development and UI/UX principles.
+I've built a solid foundation in fullstack development and UI/UX principles.
 My focus is researching, designing, and building digital products in collaboration with teams.
 I value structured workflows, continuous learning, and clear communication.
 With a solution-oriented and proactive approach, I'm motivated to contribute effectively to high-quality, user-centered web applications.

 <br>